ESMA guide

 The consequences of the ESMA CFD Regulations

 The new regulation proposal made by the European Securities and Markets Authority (ESMA) came as a shock to the forex trading community.
-The leverage restrictions would make a great impact on how top brokers in Europe brokers like Tickmill, FxPro, Dukascopy and Saxo Bank carry out their business operations.
+The leverage restrictions would make a great impact on how top brokers in Europe, such as Tickmill, FxPro, Dukascopy, and Saxo Bank, carry out their business operations.

 A brief summary of the regulatory changes made are as follows:

-- The new regulation mandate is a reduction of maximum leverage offered by these brokers for major currency pairs from 1:200 to 1:30.
+• The new regulation mandates a reduction of maximum leverage offered by these brokers for major currency pairs from 1:200 to 1:30.

-- The maximum leverage for trading other CFDs like indices and gold are reduced 1:20.
+• The maximum leverage for trading other CFDs like indices and gold is reduced to 1:20.

-- Maximum leverage for other commodities and non- major indices are placed at 1:10.
+• Maximum leverage for other commodities and non-major indices is placed at 1:10.

 The leverage on cryptocurrencies suffers the most impact.